-Interestingly, a large increase in biofilm formation could be conferred by relatively small amounts of extracts of either wild type or the rpfF mutant of B. phytofirmans, while higher concentrations appeared to lead to some inhibition of X. fastidiosa growth, and hence biofilm formation.
+Interestingly, a large increase in biofilm formation was conferred by relatively small amounts of extracts of either wild type or the rpfF mutant of B, phytofirmans, while higher concentrations appeared to lead to some inhibition of X. fastidiosa growth, and hence biofilm formation.
 These results are quite interesting in that it suggests strongly that B. phytofirmans produces a signal molecule to which X. fastidiosa responds, leading to its increased adhesiveness.
 It is unclear whether the signal molecule is a fatty acid related to DSF.
 It is quite possible that X. fastidiosa can perceive the putative signal molecule of B. phytofirmans using receptors different from those used to detect DSF itself, and that detection of the putative signal molecule of B. phytofirmans might lead to expression of somewhat different genes that of DSF itself.
-Work to determine the identity of the signal molecule is underway.
-Dramatic ability of the factor produced by Burkholderia to increase the biofilm formation of X. fastidiosa has facilitated our preliminary purification of the molecules involved.
+Work to determine the identity of the signal molecule is underway as a component of new project 16-0514-SA.
+Dramatic ability of the factor produced by Burkholderia to increase the biofilm formation of X. fastidiosa facilitated our preliminary purification of the molecules involved.
 Compounds found in cell free culture extracts of Burkholderia were subjected to partitioning into different concentrations of methanol.
-These preliminary results suggest wrongly that the factor that mediates biofilm formation is quite hydrophobic, being released from hydrophobic fractionation columns only at relatively high concentrations of methanol (Figure 5).
-Further work on its chemical purification is underway.
+These preliminary results suggest strongly that the factor that mediates biofilm formation is quite hydrophobic, being released from hydrophobic fractionation columns only at relatively high concentrations of methanol (Figure 11).
+Further work on its chemical purification is underway as a component of project 16-0514-SA.
 The ability of this putative signal molecule to increase the apparent adhesiveness of X. fastidiosa is likely contributing to the biological control of disease conferred by co-inoculation or pre- or post-inoculation plants with B. phytofirmans.
 As with DSF itself, increasing the adhesiveness of X. fastidiosa would restrict its ability to move within the plant.
 Given that the putative signal molecule made by B. phytofirmans is both a small molecule and active at quite low concentrations, it suggests that it might be readily diffusible throughout the plant, again explaining why biological control conferred by B. phytofirmans appears to be so robust.
-Experiments are underway to determine the relative importance of such putative signal molecules and possible host-mediated defenses elicited by B. phytofirmans in biological control.
+Experiments are underway in new project 16-0514-SA to determine the relative importance of such putative signal molecules and possible hostmediated defenses elicited by B. phytofirmans in biological control.

-Figure 5.
+Figure 11.
 (Left) Quantification of biofilm formation by broth cultures of X. fastidiosa to which 1% by volume of a culture supernatant of a Burkholderia culture had been added.
 Biofilm formation was quantified by crystal violet staining and measured at 595 nm.
 (Right) Characteristics of a compound found in culture supernatants of a Burkholderia culture that induced biofilm formation in X. fastidiosa.
 A methanol extract of a Burkholderia culture supernatant was absorbed onto a hydrophobic carbon which was then subject to increasing concentrations of methanol and water.
 The eluates were then evaluated for their ability to induce biofilm formation in X. fastidiosa.
 Increasing ability of eluates to induce biofilm formation was observed with increasing concentrations of methanol used to the compound from the hydrophobic column.